Learn the mechanics of story structure and apply that practical understanding to High End TV drama script development

 • Each session runs over a week.
 You will need to put aside 5–7 hours work per week.

 • All teaching, interaction with participants and tutor moderation takes place in the Professional Writing Academy online classroom, open 24/7.

-• Sessions open on a Monday; assignments must be completed and uploaded by Saturday with critiquing of fellow participants’ work completed the following day.
+• Sessions open on a Monday; assignments must be completed and uploaded by Saturday with critiquing of fellow participants’ work completed by Sunday night.

 The course is taught using the following:

 - Short audio and video files from John Yorke.

 - Short video clip examples and scripts from HETV drama.